theacodes/blog.thea.codes/srcs/the-design-of-the-juno-dco.md

   </div>
 </form>

-Take notice that when you press the button periodically the output is a sawtooth waveform and its frequency is determined by how often you press the button and reset the capacitor.
+Take notice that when you press the button at consistent intervals the output is a sawtooth waveform and its frequency is determined by how often you press the button and reset the capacitor.

-Obviously there isn't any synthesizers out there that require you to manually tap a switch at the desired note's frequency[^fast] !
-Instead of requiring a person to press a switch, this circuit should take some form of **frequency input signal** and use it to electronically close the switch.
+Obviously there isn't any synthesizers out there that require you to manually tap a switch at the desired note's frequency![^fast] So instead of requiring a person to press a switch this circuit should take some form of **frequency input signal** and use it to electronically close the switch.

 The switch is the easy part - there's a well-known component that can act as an *electronically-controlled switch*: the [transistor](https://learn.sparkfun.com/tutorials/transistors/all).
 So, the ramp generator will use a transistor in place of the switch: